 The International English Language Testing System, or IELTS™, is an international standardised test of English language proficiency for non-native English language speakers

-IELTS is the most popular English proficiency test, and globally over 3 million tests have been taken in the last year.
+IELTS is the most popular English proficiency test, with over 3 million exams being taken globally per year.
 It is recognised and accepted as a qualification by thousands of institutions across the world, including schools, universities, companies and governments.